 A: Unfortunately in this world there are always folks who aren’t as honest as we’d like.
 We’ve taken a number of proactive steps to reduce the possibility of these recreations ever being mistaken for the original art, intentionally or unintentionally…

-- All recreations are drawn slightly smaller (or if requested, larger) than the original production art ranging from half an inch on same size art to a couple inches smaller on the “twice-up” older recreations.
+- All recreations are drawn slightly smaller or larger than the original production art ranging from half an inch on same size art to a couple inches smaller on the “twice-up” older recreations.

 - All recreations include the full original artists credit and date along with the recreation credit and date on the front of the art in permanent pigment ink down the lower left side border of the cover.